fusion-ml/trajectory-information-rl/README.md

 ## Running Experiments
 We have script files inside the `shell/` directory that reproduce the experiments built off of this codebase.
 Those are the methods TIP, sTIP, BARL, MPC, EIG_T, DIP, and sDIP from the paper.
-We will release a separate repository that uses the environments in this one inside `bax/envs/` but runs PETS, SAC, and PPO.
 To reproduce these, run
 ```bash
 $ ./shell/{exp_name}_expts.sh